oll-korreckt/grammar/src/markdown/info/elements/phrase/infinitivePhrase.md

 # Infinitive Phrases
 <!-- +elementInfo -->
 <!-- !infinitivePhrase -->
 Infinitive phrases are similar in structure to [verb phrases](verb-phrase), [gerund phrases](gerund-phrase), and [participle phrases](participle-phrase).
 Like infinitive elements, infinitive phrases function as nouns, adjectives, or adverbs.
+As is the case with participles, participle phrases function as adjectives.
 <!-- !infinitivePhrase -->

 ## Properties